Baz Dreisinger: Career

-Published Works
+Published works

 Dreisinger is the author of Near Black: White to Black Passing in American Culture and Incarceration Nations: A Journey to Justice in Prisons Around the World, which she wrote after traveling to nine countries to reimagine modern carceral systems.
 The book offers a radical rethinking of one of America's most devastating exports and national experiments–the modern prison system–and was named a Notable Book of 2016 by the Washington Post; it was also lauded by The New York Times, NPR, the LA Times and many more.
-Dr. Dreisinger was named a 2018 Global Fulbright Scholar for her work promoting education and restorative justice internationally; she is currently a Fulbright Specialist Scholar, with planned work in Australia, South Africa, Jamaica and Trinidad.
+Dr. Dreisinger was named a 2018 Global Fulbright Scholar for her work promoting education and restorative justice internationally; she has also been a Fulbright Specialist Scholar, with work in Australia, South Africa, Jamaica and Trinidad.

-Incarceration Nations Network & The Writing On The Wall
+Incarceration Nations Network

-In 2019, Dr. Dreisinger launched Incarceration Nations Network (INN), a global network that supports, instigates and popularizes innovative prison reform and justice reimagining efforts around the world.
-INN has 127 global partners and has built a multimedia web platform to showcase transnational justice and prison reform work.
-INN also coordinates global gatherings and virtual events and produced the film project Incarceration Nations: A Global Docuseries, a ten-episode documentary series about global mass incarceration, told entirely by those with lived experience of the justice system worldwide.
-Dreisinger directed the series, which had its world premiere at the 2021 Tribeca Film Festival and has since been touring the world led by INN partners.
+In 2020, Dr. Dreisinger launched Incarceration Nations Network (INN), a global network that supports, instigates and popularizes innovative prison reform and justice reimagining efforts around the world.
+INN has 131 global partner organizations and built a multimedia web platform to showcase transnational justice and prison reform work.
+INN has two pillars of work: culture and narrative change--shifting the discourse from "tough on crime" to "smart on crime"--and leadership development and support for those with lived experience of justice systems globally.

+In the culture-change arena, INN coordinates accessible global gatherings and virtual events and produced the film project Incarceration Nations: A Global Docuseries, a ten-episode documentary series about global mass incarceration, told entirely by those with lived experience of the justice system worldwide.
+Dreisinger directed the series, which had its world premiere at the 2021 Tribeca Film Festival and then toured the world led by INN partners.
 Together with conceptual artist Hank Willis Thomas, Dreisinger and INN have collaborated to create the traveling exhibition and installation The Writing On The Wall (TWOTW), constructed from over 2,000 pages of writing and art by incarcerated and formerly incarcerated people across the world.
 In its most elaborate showing, TWOTW was displayed on New York City's High Line; throughout the COVID-19 pandemic the collaborators adapted the content to be projected onto city buildings and landscapes, including jails and courthouses from New York and Washington D.C. to Mexico City, La Paz, Bolivia, and Santiago, Chile.
-The Writing on the Wall's latest iteration is as a global microfinance project for people coming home from prison, whose small businesses are decked out in TWOTW branding and thus serve to battle stigma against formerly incarcerated people.
-The Writing on the Wall as Enterprise, as the project is known, launched in Thailand (as a food cart) and Prague (as a restaurant) and is also opening businesses in Colombia, Trinidad, Jamaica, Kenya, Argentina and South Africa.
+The Writing on the Wall also became a global microfinance project for people coming home from prison, whose small businesses are decked out in TWOTW branding and thus serve to battle stigma against formerly incarcerated people.
+The Writing on the Wall as Enterprise, as the project is known, launched in Thailand (as a food cart) and Prague (as a restaurant) and was followed by businesses in Colombia, Trinidad, Jamaica, Kenya, Brazil, Argentina and South Africa.